Food & Nutrition Services

 Healthy Choices

-As Pikeville Independent School students return to school this fall, they’ll find healthy choices in their school cafeterias.
+At Pikeville Independent Schools, students will find healthy choices in their school cafeterias.

 Pikeville Independent Schools will be serving school meals that meet tough new federal nutrition standards, ensuring that meals are healthy, well-balanced and provide students all the nutrition they need to succeed at school.